jankuca/diet-dot/README.md

 # Diet Dot
 Diet dot is a fork of [doT.js](https://github.com/olado/doT), a "[fast] and concise JavaScript templating function".
-Although doT is fast and lightweight, diet dot *insanely* fast and lightweight.
+Diet dot is ~20% faster and more lightweight, and its syntax differs from doT's so that it can parse the `<% %>` tags on the server and [AngularJS](http://angularjs.org) can run on the client and parse the mustache-style `{{ }}`

 There are 4 goals of this fork:

 1. To make this ignore things in mustache-style curly braces like `{{=blah}}` because I wanted those curly braces to be transformed by [AngularJS](http://angularjs.org/), so instead diet dot uses `<%=blah%>`
 2. To be faster and even more concise/lightweight by removing functionality that I personally didn't need at the time of writing this.
-3. To rid this repo of dependencies (just like the original version of this).
-In fact, I even removed the dev dependencies like mocha and commander that doT had.
+3. To rid this repo of as many dependencies as possible (just like the original doT).
+In fact, I even removed the all of the dev dependencies that doT had, and I've only added one dev dependency for benchmarking (izs' [bench](https://npmjs.org/package/bench)).

-This might not work in browsers.
-IDK - I don't test for browser support because I don't need it, but I think that it will work in browsers.
+NB: This might not work in browsers.
+I don't test for browser support because I don't need it, but I think that it will work in browsers.

-## Features
+## Diet Dot Features
-The original doT had many more features than this, but these are the features that I left in:

-+ Compile templates
++ Your templates can make use of data sets, which are JS objects that are given to them upon rendering
-+ Interpolation (evaluate and "print")
++ Interpolation (evaluate and print) with `<%= evaluateThis() + ' and then print it!' %>`
-+ Conditionals
-+ Array iteration
++ If-ElseIf-Else with `<%? ifConditionalHere === true %>` for if, `<%?? elseIfConditionalsHere === true %>` for else if, `<%??%>` for else, and `<%?%>` to close the open if/elseif/else
++ Array iteration with `<%~yourArray :value:index%>` to start the while block and `<%~%>` to close that block.
+In the example `<%~yourArray :value:index%>` we loop through the array `yourArray` and anything between that and the closing `<%~%>` will be able to access a variable called `index` which will have the index of the current part of the array that we're in and you'll also get a variable called `value` which will have the value of the array at that index.

+## Diet Dot Lingo
++ **Templates** are things written in diet dot syntax.
+They must be strings when given to diet dot.
++ **Data sets** are JS objects that can be passed to templates.
++ **Compiling** is converting a template to a function.
+You will then be able to call that function to render the compiled template.
++ **Rendering** is getting a string from a compiled template (which is just a function).
+You can call that function with 1 argument (the data set) and then the compiled template will return a string that is the end result.

 ## Getting Started
 Install this module with `npm install diet-dot` and then you can use it like so: